 - Researchers are able to request the entire TMA block or sections from the block;

 - The full process from tissue selection to final array construction, sectioning, and shipment is quick and easy.
-Estimated times for delivery are less than 30 days from date of approved application, pending the details of the customized project.
+Estimated times for delivery are less than 30 days from date of approved application, pending the details of the customised project.

 - Sections from previously constructed TMAs are also available on request;